Loftus Charitable Trust

 Based on the trust's narrow charitable objects, they do not fund:

-- Organizations outside the Jewish community
+- Organisations outside the Jewish community

 - Secular causes unrelated to Jewish religion, education, or welfare